yvkozub/curl/docs/ECH.md

   above, that could be extended in future, though picking the "right" HTTPS RR could be non-trivial if multiple RRs are published - matching IP address hints versus A/AAAA values might be a good basis for that.
-Last I checked though, browsers supporting ECH didn't handle multiple HTTPS RRs well, though that needs re-checking as it's been a while.
+Last I checked though, browsers supporting ECH did not handle multiple HTTPS RRs well, though that needs re-checking as it has been a while.

 - It's unclear how one should handle any IP address hints found in an HTTPS RR.
-  It may be that a bit of consideration of how "multi-CDN" deployments might emerge would provide good answers there, but for now, it's not clear how best curl might handle those values when present in the DNS.
+  It may be that a bit of consideration of how "multi-CDN" deployments might emerge would provide good answers there, but for now, it is not clear how best curl might handle those values when present in the DNS.

 - The SVCB/HTTPS RR specification supports a new "CNAME at apex" indirection ("aliasMode") - the current code takes no account of that at all.
-One could envisage implementing the equivalent of following CNAMEs in such cases, but it's not clear if that'd be a good plan.
-(As of now, chrome browsers don't seem to have any support for that "aliasMode" and we've not checked Firefox for that recently.)
+One could envisage implementing the equivalent of following CNAMEs in such cases, but it is not clear if that'd be a good plan.
+(As of now, chrome browsers do not seem to have any support for that "aliasMode" and we've not checked Firefox for that recently.)